Directional Detectability of Dark Matter With Single Phonon Excitations: Target Comparison: Conclusions

 \section{Conclusions}

-As new experiments focused on light DM detection with optical and acoustic phonons begin an R\&D phase~\cite{tesseract}, it is important and timely to understand which target crystals have the optimal sensitivity to well-motivated DM models.
+As new experiments focused on light DM detection with single optical and acoustic phonons begin an R\&D phase~\cite{tesseract}, it is important and timely to understand which target crystals have the optimal sensitivity to well-motivated DM models.
 This includes not only the sensitivity to the smallest interaction cross section for a given DM model, but also the ability to extract a smoking gun signature for DM that can be distinguished from background.
 Daily modulation provides such a unique fingerprint.
 In this work, we have carried out a comparative study of daily modulation signals for several benchmark models, where DM scattering is mediated by a dark photon or hadrophilic scalar mediator.
 Our results supplement the information on the cross section reach obtained previously in Ref.~\cite{Griffin:2019mvc}, and provide further theoretical guidance to the optimization of near future phonon-based experiments.

-Our analysis shows that there is often a trade-off between detection rate, modulation amplitude, and experimental feasibility.
+Based on our analysis of 26 crystals, we observe that there is often a trade-off between detection rate, modulation amplitude, and experimental feasibility.
 For example, for dark photon mediated scattering, \ce{Al2O3} (sapphire), \ce{CaWO4} and \ce{SiO2} ($\alpha$-quartz) outperform h-BN in terms of their sensitivities to the total rate; h-BN's daily modulation signal, however, is significantly stronger.
 Still, despite having the largest daily modulation amplitude, h-BN will likely be difficult to fabricate as a large ultra-pure single crystal target.
 Overall, \ce{Al2O3} and \ce{CaWO4} provide perhaps the optimal balance between the overall reach and the daily modulation signal, and have both already been used in direct detection experiments.

 Beyond the results presented in this paper, we also publish an interactive webpage~\cite{demo}, where additional results can be generated from our calculations of single phonon excitation rates and their daily modulation.